British-Columbia/Legislative-Assembly/Bills/1st Parliament/Bill No. 3 | Protections Act.md

 4. Agents may require peace officers not representing the *Protective Operations Unit* to cease being near or attempting to assist a detail, either directly or indirectly.

- &nbsp;&nbsp;&nbsp;(a) This section shall not apply if the detail:
+    (a) This section shall not apply if the detail–

     &nbsp;&nbsp;&nbsp;(i) is within the fence-line of the *Correctional Service Canada* property and an agent wishes to require a *Correctional Service Canada* affiliated peace officer to cease assisting the detail or being near said detail, or;

     &nbsp;&nbsp;&nbsp;(i) the detail is within either the fence-line, buoys, or building of a *Canadian Armed Forces* or *Department of Defence* property, and an agent wishes to require a *Canadian Armed Forces* affiliated peace officer to cease assisting the detail or being near said detail.

 #### Venue Lockdowns